gesellkammer/loristrck/docs/util.md

 ## sndreadmono

 Read a sound file as mono.
-If the soundfile is multichannel,

 ```python